collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ## Notes on the `@soundworks/helpers` default views

-The splash screen, as well as other default initialization views that we have not seen yet, are automatically created and handled the `launcher` object included in the default application template:
+The splash screen, as well as other default initialization views that we have not seen yet, are automatically created and handled by the `launcher` object included in the default application template:

 ```js
 // src/clients/player.index.js
 launcher.register(client, { initScreensContainer: $container });
 ```

-The launcher offer numerous way to adapt these views to your specific needs: e.g. to change the default styles, to adapt the language, or even to use completely different user defined views.
+The launcher offers numerous way to adapt these views to your specific needs: e.g. to change the default styles, to adapt the language, or even to use completely different user defined views.

-While won't cover these advanced use-case here, as they will be the subject of a dedicated tutorial, let's just see here the minimal changes we can make to customize the init view.
+While we won't cover these advanced use-case here, as they will be the subject of a dedicated tutorial, let's just see here the minimal changes we can make to customize the init view.

 Let's then open the `config/application.json` file which should look like this: